-He was threatened by the unknown letter that said he would be attacked if he gave medical treatment to people there.
+He was threatened by the unknown letter, which said to him that he would be attacked if he gave medical treatment to people in Afganistan.

-Then, he asked a member of the radical military organization whether it was the group to send the message to him.
+Then, he asked a member of the radical military organization whether it was the group to send the letter to him.

-The member of the group answered that they would not do like that to people who help people.
+The member of the group answered that they would not do like that to a person who help people in his/its country.

 Hachi was thinking like that while she was watching the documentary, and came to think that perhaps he could do that because he had his faith to help people in his homeland.

-The depth and clarity of his faith might loosen an inner wall, some people might recognize it as kind of his inner strength.
+The depth and clarity of his faith might loosen an inner wall, so that some people might recognize it as kind of his inner strength.

-Also his story in the tense situation made Hachi to think that it might be nonsense to distinguish “good” people and “bad” people.
+His story in the tense situation also made Hachi think that it might be nonsense to distinguish “good” people and “bad” people.

-The curious thing was that, at that time, she was watching the BBC version of Les Misérables or heard that the other aspect of Abraham Lincoln’s Native Americans policy, so that she might be in the process of learning that kind of quality of human without realizing.
+The curious thing was that she was watching the BBC version of Les Misérables and heard that the other aspect of Abraham Lincoln’s Native Americans policy at that time.

 Intertwined matters? ・ I watched Les Miserables made by BBC lately, which emphasized the relationship between Jean Valjean and Javert.
 Jean Valjean stole a bread and was in a prison for 19 years.
 Javert was born in a prison as a child of prisoners and chose to take an authority role.
 Jean Valjean didn’t believe people but a priest gave him a seed to start the chain of loving people.
 Javert believed in his justice and seeking it so much that he couldn’t understand the attitude of Jean Valjean, who sometimes chose to turn his ego down.
 His attitude led Javert to kill himself. ・ I thought both people needed each other at the very deepest level to understand each other.
 And I wondered a lot where was the inner crossroad for Javert to the direction of seeking his own justice too much. ・ In 2019, quantum entanglement was measured.
 There are coupled things which exist to understand each other.
 I remember Harry Potter and Lord Voldemort as well.
 Intertwined things are hardly separated.
 I don’t have a confidence to see them clearly and separately because, in order to find it, it often requires shifting assemblage point.
 However I feel many intertwined couples are emerged now and somehow some of them are fighting each other to prove which one is a “good” side. ・ I’m in the midst of watching God Father series.
 It is opposite stories against Les Miserables but I feel those are also intertwined for me. ・ ・ ・ #Beelationship #lesmiserablesbbc #lesmiserables #javert #jeanvaljean #intertwined #godfather #hygge

-(In Reshad’s example, making water facilities or putting hands on the sick.
-Those are something essential as human.)
+(For example, he emphasized the importance of making water facilities or putting hands on the sick.

 Hachi is still on the way of comprehending his story and the series of events.